HelpChat/Wiki2/helpchat-plugins/chatchat/permissions.md

 # Permissions

-Unless noted otherwise, explicitly registered permissions default to operators. `false` means the permission is not granted by default.
-Channel, format, and custom placeholder permissions use names from your configuration.
+All ChatChat permissions default to operators.
+This includes channel, format, and custom-placeholder permissions, whose exact names depend on your configuration.
+Grant individual nodes to non-operators with your permissions plugin as needed.

 ## Commands and player controls